Toward Period Equity for All

 Some advocates have called for menstruation products to be tax exempt.
 Such efforts in India and Colombia have resulted in the elimination of tax on menstrual pads and tampons.
 Similar efforts in the United States include the Pink Tax Repeal Act which became law in June 2021 and “prohibits the pricing of consumer products and services that are substantially similar if such products or services are priced differently based on the gender of the individuals for whose use the products are intended or marketed or for whom the services are performed or offered.”
 However, the Menstrual Equity for All Act of 2019 is still sitting in a subcommittee.

 Increasing access to menstrual products is important to creating period equity.
 Several global organizations, like UNFPA, distribute free dignity kits which contain disposable and reusable menstrual pads, underwear, soap and related items.
-Church World Services (CWS), a UCC global partner, has recently introduced a Period Pack/Menstrual Hygiene Kit to help individuals around the world living in period poverty.
+Church World Services (CWS), a UCC global partner, has recently introduced a Period Pack/Menstrual Hygiene Kit to help individuals living in period poverty.
 The CWS Period Pack provides the essentials they need to feel clean, be healthy and live with dignity during the menstrual cycle.

 Assembling CWS Period Packs can be a wonderful and meaningful project for a youth group, Church Women’s Group, or civic organization… the possibilities are endless for taking action toward period equity!